When Do You Need a Copyright Notice on Software (And Where Do You Place It)?

-A copyright notice should be placed onto all published software.
+A copyright notice should be placed on all copies of your source code and all software products.
 Although not mandatory, using such notices costs nothing and may help to deter infringement, because the notice advises third parties that the work is protected by copyright and cannot be copied without your permission.

 Notices can also help you win greater money damages if you successfully sue someone for copying your software.